bomonike/bomonike.github.io/anthropic-claude.md

 <a name="Competition"></a>

-## Competition
+## Competition in Harnesses

-Claude competes with agentic coding tools (aka coding agent IDEs) that read a codebase, edit files, and run commands:
+Claude competes with agentic coding tools (aka coding agent IDEs and CLI) that read a codebase, edit files, and run commands:
    * Amazon's Kiro CLI & IDE for spec-driven development.
 But it needs to be constantly connected to AWS eating up credits. <a target="_blank" href="https://builder.aws.com/content/34NW7Wl1gpOl2E4jeJQ6iytovSM/how-to-use-agent-skills-with-amazon-q-developer-and-kiro">agent-skills-mcp</a> to convert from Anthropic Agent Skills.
    * warp.dev (which does a great job of detecting coding and CLI errors and suggesting fixes), <a target="_blank" href="https://github.com/warpdotdev/warp">now open source</a>
    * OpenAI's Codex <a target="_blank" href="https://www.youtube.com/watch?v=kFS6z_97Ohc&pp=ugUEEgJlbg%3D%3D">VIDEO</a>